ucsffrancislab/PhIP-Seq/README.md

 ######	Determining virus seropositivity

 A sample is determined to be seropositive for a virus if the virus_score > VirScan_viral_threshold and if at least one public epitope from that virus scores as a hit.
 The file “VirScan_viral_thresholds” contains the thresholds for each virus (Supplementary materials).
-Note: Public epitope annotations are available upon request.
+*NOTE : Public epitope annotations are available upon request.*

 Based on the above line from the paper, I think that the following is accurate.